 Time required for graduate study.
 Time required for a graduate program varies with the nature of your research program, your previous preparation, and your individual ambition or motivation.
 Normally, an MS degree requires 2 years while a PhD requires 3 years beyond the MS degree.
 Students willing to devote more hours per day to their tasks will generally finish earlier, have a more productive graduate experience, and greater opportunities when finished.
-Please be reminded with the absolute necessity of satisfying all university regulations in a timely fashion.
+Please be reminded with the absolute necessity of satisfying all university regulations in a timely fashion, and it's student's responsibility to follow the policies and deadlines.
 Please refer to Appendix D for suggestions of making your study plan.